PanDAWMS/panda-server/README.txt

 Release Note

 * current
+  * fixed the brokerage for bulk file lookup
   * fixed the brokearge to accept CVMFS ROOT version format
   * fixed the brokerage to use correct catalog for file lookup
   * set array size in setGUID